 Put away a bit each month or sell some stuff that you no longer want.
 Monthly savings could earn you the funds you need for your adventure in a matter of months.

-Alternatively, you could get a second part-time job.
-Think about the most effective way to use your time.
-Filling out applications or contacting companies can be seriously time consuming.
-As is writing articles and editing photos.
-Hour by hour, getting a part time job could actually prove more profitable.
-It is also a guaranteed way to fund your challenge.
+You could get a second part-time job.
+Think about the most effective way to use your time rather than filling out applications and sending proposals.
+Don’t forget to also account the time you will then have to spend writing articles and editing photos.
+Hour by hour, getting a part-time job could actually prove more profitable.
+It is also a guaranteed way to fund your challenge!

 If you have tried all the above avenues and you still can’t make it happen, there is one other choice.
 Head out on your adventure with nothing in your pocket.
 Make being broke part of the adventure itself!